Middle School

 Discovering talents and building confidence.

-Middle School is a time of transition at every level for our girls.
+Middle School is a time of transition for our girls.
 They begin to discover their interests and their potential to take on the world.
-Our faculty and programs cultivate their enthusiasm at every turn, encouraging students to explore new ideas, experiences and perspectives.
+Our faculty and programs cultivate their enthusiasm at every turn, encouraging students to explore new ideas, experiences, and perspectives.

-Committed to educating to a deep respect for intellectual values, the Middle School (Grades 5-8) at Stone Ridge seeks to inspire students to a lifelong love of learning.
-Our academic program across all divisions is founded upon our mission: to inspire young women to lead and serve, through lives of purpose that integrate faith, intellect, community, social action, and personal growth in an atmosphere of wise freedom.
+Committed to a deep respect for intellectual values, the Middle School (Grades 5-8) at Stone Ridge seeks to instill in students a lifelong love of learning.

 Academic Program Overview